smaclell/smaclell.github.io/_drafts/essential-configuration.md

 the domain we are working in, deploying complex software, the list of essential things that you need to get your jobs done is very long.

-Lets take a simple example, cloning a virtual machine from a template.
+Let's take a simple example, cloning a virtual machine from a template.
 You need the following information just to do something reasonable.

 1. What do you want to name your new machine?